 Additionally, the organizations can reduce the team’s working hours per week, but this step must boost productivity.
 For Instance, Microsoft Japan staff says that its productivity gets increased by 40% while experimenting with working four days per week with total compensation.

 Conversely, a split-week hybrid workplace model can enhance the organization’s expenses.
 Companies need to pay remote working expenses to their employees.
 Moreover, there will be a null possibility of inter-team interactions as the number of on-site working days is different.

 If you are not getting enough production with the split-week hybrid workplace model, you can opt for week-by-week hybrid work culture.
 In this type of schedule, the work weeks are assigned to the employees, for which particular week they need to be physically present in the office.
 The rest of the weeks can be spent working at home.

 In other words, you can select specific team members to work from the office for a particular week.
 Then these teams can switch to working from home for the next week.
-This type of work setup is beneficial for companies having more employees.
+This type of hybrid work setup is beneficial for companies having more employees.
 With this, you can easily dampen the office space and secure overhead costs.

 However, the model does not prove fruitful sometimes because of insufficient flexibility.
 Moreover, unprecedented meetings can spoil the weekly schedules to come true.